Temple Zion

 The building was completed in 1884 for the Temple Zion of Jerusalem congregation with funds donated by members of the general Appleton community.
 The congregation was comprised of many immigrant settlers who quickly became pillars of the young Appleton community.
 The original president of the congregation was David Hammel, a livery stable owner who was also a mayor of Appleton.
 The building remained a synagogue until 1932, when it was purchased by the First Assembly of God.

-Temple Zion is on the National Register of Historic Places and is a wonderful example of 19th century vernacular architecture.
+Temple Zion is a wonderful example of 19th century vernacular architecture.
 As mentioned by several visiting architectural and religious historians, one can see that it is not especially Jewish in style but rather a unique religious space as interpreted by Midwestern German craftsmen.
 The building was designed by Charles Hove.

 Temple Zion is a key part of the city's history through two Appleton natives who went on to national prominence: Harry Houdini and Edna Ferber.
 Houdini's father was the rabbi at the time of the building's construction.
 Harry was seven when the family left for Milwaukee and he for fame as a magician and escape artist.
 Edna Ferber was the first female reporter for the Appleton Crescent in the early decades of the 20th century.
 Interestingly, the 19-year-old Ferber interviewed the then famous Houdini on July 23, 1904 for the Crescent when he returned to Appleton for a visit.
 Ferber later moved to New York City and is known for her books, perhaps the most famous being Showboat that was made into the musical by Jerome Kern and Oscar Hammerstein II.